The System Context. The Foundation for Your Products.

 In order to decide who and what exerts influence on the system to be developed, the system context needs to be defined.
 If you know the system boundaries you know the scope of the system.
 Simply put: If you do not define the system context thorougly the requirements will remain fragmentary, resulting in many, often costly problems.

 The aim of system context analysis is to determine all persons, groups, organizations, processes, events and documents relevant for a system.
 Demarcating the system boundary defines what functionalities a system is supposed to offer and what interfaces to external systems exist.
 System context diagrams offer great help for depicting relationships between all aspects of a system.
 Depending on the type of diagram additional information, e.g. descriptions, information flows and interactions can modelled and included.
-The result are products that make users happy and that offer all desired functions.
+The end result is products that satisfy users and offer all the desired functions.